Skip Nav Destination

 EISBN: 978-1-62708-227-3

-... to contain sulfur, mainly from the flue gas, and calcium and chlorine, mainly from the sea water.
+... sulfur, mainly from the flue gas, and calcium and chlorine, mainly from the sea water.
 The gray corrosion product was interspersed with rust and a black carbonaceous deposit.
 Corrosion pitting and poor weld penetration, with carbide precipitation and heavy etching at grain boundaries, indicated...

 Abstract